Unity-Technologies/ml-agents/docs/Tutorial-Custom-Trainer-Plugin.md

 ```

-A trajectory will be a list of dictionaries of string to anything.
-When calling forward on a policy, the argument will include an “experience” dict of string to anything from the last step.
-The forward method will generate action and the next “experience” dictionary.
-Examples of fields in the “experience” dictionary include observation, action, reward, done status, group_reward, LSTM memory state, etc...
+A trajectory will be a list of dictionaries of strings mapped to `Anything`.
+When calling `forward` on a policy, the argument will include an “experience” dictionary from the last step.
+The `forward` method will generate an action and the next “experience” dictionary.
+Examples of fields in the “experience” dictionary include observation, action, reward, done status, group_reward, LSTM memory state, etc.

 ### Step 2: implement your custom optimizer for the trainer.
-We will show you an example we implemented - `class TorchPPOOptimizer(TorchOptimizer)`, Which Takes a Policy and a Dict of trainer parameters and creates an Optimizer around the policy.
-Your optimizer should include a value estimator and a loss function in the update method
+We will show you an example we implemented - `class TorchPPOOptimizer(TorchOptimizer)`, which takes a Policy and a Dict of trainer parameters and creates an Optimizer that connects to the policy.
+Your optimizer should include a value estimator and a loss function in the `update` method.

-Before writing your optimizer class, first define setting class `class PPOSettings(OnPolicyHyperparamSettings):
-` for your custom optimizer:
+Before writing your optimizer class, first define setting class `class PPOSettings(OnPolicyHyperparamSettings)` for your custom optimizer: